 Last year, during the early months of the pandemic, I fell down a rabbit hole of prepper videos on Youtube.
 The men* stuffed their backpacks with cash, bandages, pain meds, extra batteries, a multitool, multiple knives, water purification tablets, and even handguns as part of their everyday carry (EDC).
 Watching these hyper-masculenized loadouts got me thinking about my own EDC, or as I call it, my everyday bag.
-I don’t carry an arsenal with me, but the things in my bag follow the same “be prepared” agenda as those Youtube preppers.
+While I don’t carry an arsenal with me, the things I do carry follow the same “be prepared” agenda as that espoused by the Youtube preppers.
 Because I’m a witch, my EDC has a decidedly witchy bent.
 But also because I’m not like other witches, I’m a boring and practical witch, you wouldn’t be able to tell that what I carry has magickal uses unless you knew.

 I briefly considered filming a video that sort of mocked the EDC videos from a witchcraft standpoint.
 I went as far as to write some lines like: